DarianGratton/MajorProject/Agent/README.md

 -DCMAKE_PREFIX_PATH="C:\\PathToLibTorch\\libtorch"
 ```

-***NOTE: Given the current implementation it would be easier to just add this into the CMakeSettings.json file using VS2019.***
+***NOTE: Given the current implementation it would be easier to add this into the CMakeSettings.json file using VS2019.***

 #### Gnuplot (Visualizer Only)

+If using the Visualizer System, the GameAgent library requires Gnuplot.

+Download for Gnuplot can be found here: http://www.gnuplot.info/download.html

 ### CMake